bridgecrew-perf4/privx-aws-ansible-terraform/README.md

 ## Description:
-This repository contain terraform code to spin 1 or more EC2 instances, setup AWS RDS postgreSQL database, AWS ElastiCache redis and AWS Application Load Balancer, AWS Certificate Manager for TLS/https, AWS Route53 for DNS and ansible for PrivX installation and configuration.
+This repository contain terraform code to spin 1 or more EC2 instances, setup AWS RDS postgreSQL database and AWS Application Load Balancer, AWS Certificate Manager for TLS/https, AWS Route53 for DNS and ansible for PrivX installation and configuration.

 * Postgresql Database : AWS RDS PostgreSQL Database

-* Redis Cache  : AWS ElasticCache Redis

 * PrivX Servers :  Centos7 AMI used for this instance.
 For High Availability setup value for variable "additional_privx_instance_count" can be set to 1 or more.